TamasSomi/the-dicing-game/README.md

 4. On the left side under the Code and Automation title click on the Pages button.
 5. In the Build and Deployment section you'll nedd to select in Source dropdown menu: Deploy from Branch.
 And in Branch dropdown menu: main and then root and click on Save button.
 6. After a few minutes the link will appear on the top of that page.

+Follow the next steps to open the project on GitPod:

+1. Log in to GitHub.
+2. Select the [repository](https://github.com/TamasSomi/the-dicing-game) of the project.
+3. Click on GitPod button.
+4. Click on New Workspace.

+## Technology ##

+Used technologies during development:

+* HTML
+* CSS
+* JavaScript
+* GitPod
+* GitHub

 ## Credits ##